Can I ask you something?

 Those suckers can set you back $6 to $10 a month.
 That’s a saving opportunity waiting to happen.

 All you have to do is buy your own modem or one similar to the one you have.
-You can find these online and in stores like Best Buy.
+You can find these in electronic stores or on Amazon.

-Once you’ve got your modem, return the one you got from your service provider and save yourself from yet another unnecessary monthly expense.
+Once you’ve got your modem, return the one from your service provider and save yourself from another unnecessary monthly expense.